-- 2021: New regulations concerning methane emission in the energy sector - ○ Methane emission of the Polish mines at present and in the past (over the last 25 years) - Regulations of the European Parliament and of the Council as related to coal mines - an overview - Regulations concerning underground mines: - active mines, including post-mining activities - closed and abandoned mines
+- 2021: New regulations concerning methane emission in the energy sector - The Polish coal mines and their methane emissions current status and historical statistics over the last 25 years - Regulation of the European Parliament and of the Council on methane emissions reduction in the coal sector an overview - Regulations concerning underground mines: - active mines, including post-mining activities - closed and abandoned mines

-2021 - New regulations concerning methane emission
+2021 - New regulations on methane emissions

-- 1. Global Methane Pledge commitment to work together in order to collectively reduce global anthropogenic methane emissions across all sectors by at least 30 percent below 2020 levels by 2030. - Formally launched by USA and UE at the COP26 (Glasgow, 31.10-12.11.2021) - Target methane emission reduction in energy, waste and agriculture sectors - Over 110 countries signed onto the pledge; excluding Poland. - 2.
-Proposal for a Regulation of the European Parliament and of the Council on methane emissions reduction in the energy sector and amending Regulation (EU) 2019/942; Brussels, 15.12.2021 - The regulation is consistent with EU's commitments concerning the climate neutrality target by 2050, determined in the European Green Deal (among others: 2020 EU strategy to reduce methane emissions, 2021 European Climate Law with the commitment known as "fit for 55").
+- 1. Global Methane Pledge committing to work together in order to collectively reduce global anthropogenic methane emissions across all sectors by at least 30 percent below 2020 levels by 2030. - This initiative was formally launched by USA and UE at the COP26 (Glasgow, 31 Oct 12 Nov, 2021). - It concerns methane emission abatement in the agriculture, energy and waste sectors. - The pledge was signed by over 110 countries; excluding Poland. - 2.
+Proposal for a Regulation of the European Parliament and of the Council on methane emissions reduction in the energy sector and amending Regulation (EU) 2019/942; Brussels, 15.12.2021 - It is a response to the EU's commitment to achieving climate neutrality of the entire EU economy by 2050, which is set out in the European Green Deal (i.a.: 2020 EU strategy to reduce methane emissions, 2021 European Climate Law, the commitment called "fit for 55".